openstack/releases/doc/source/reference/process.rst

     Next week is also the deadline to freeze the contents of the final release.
 All new '$SERIES' deliverables need to have a deliverable file in https://opendev.org/openstack/releases/src/branch/master/deliverables
     and need to have done a release by milestone-2.
-The following new deliverables have not had a release yet, and will not be included in
-    $SERIES unless a release is requested for them in the coming week:

-    [ list of deliverables ]

     Changes proposing those deliverables for inclusion in $SERIES have been posted, please update them with an actual release request before the